Dynamics on nilpotent character varieties: Introduction

 \subsection{Acknowledgments}

 Burelle thanks the Institute des Hautes \'Etudes Scientifiques for hosting him in 2019 when this work was started.
 Lawton is partially supported by a Collaboration grant from the Simons Foundation, and also thanks the Institute des Hautes \'Etudes Scientifiques for hosting him in 2019 and again in 2021 when this work was advanced.
 We thank Lior Silberman for a very helpful conversation about nilpotent automorphisms which allowed us to expand Section \ref{section-examples}.
 We also thank David Fisher, Giovanni Forni, Ben McReynolds, and Mark Sapir for helpful references and/or discussions.
+Lastly we thank the referee for helpful comments.